jackbug30/eBikes/motor-mount.md

 Figure 3.
 Approximate placement of the motor with a prototype wooden gear.
 Note: the bike is upside down in this image.

 This is a final method, explored simply because if is similar to the simplicty of the direct contact method except it does not rely on friction.
 A special gear would be made to mount on the motor, which would in turn engage the spokes.
 The advantage is its simplicity: a prototype gear was made out of wood, and the motor does not need an additional chain and tensioning device, like the chain methods.
 However, it proved difficult to correctly cut the gear geometry and the gear ratio is quite poor.
-Finally, the spokes are strongest at the tip (closest to the wheel), but this method would require one spoke to be under the full drive force at a time, which would probably cause the spokes to fail.
-Plus, a wood gear is likely to chip or wear away faster than a metal one.
+Finally, although the spokes are strongest at the tip (closest to the wheel), this method would require one spoke to be under the full drive force at a time, which would probably cause the spokes to fail.
+Plus, a wood gear is likely to chip or wear away faster than a metal one, and it would be more difficult with simple tools to make a metal gear.

 [^1]: _Gas bike kit_.
 [Online].
 Available: https://cdn.shopify.com/s/files/1/1121/0508/products/gasbike_racer_motorized_bike_MAIN_PHOTO.jpg?v=1579577178.
 [Accessed: 09- Dec- 2021]